 There have been hundreds of jackpot winners over the years, snapping up multimillion-dollar rewards.
 Visit the Biggest Wins section below to find out about the largest prizes ever given away on the game.

 There was 1 jackpot winning ticket that matched 5 main numbers and the Powerball.
-The ticket was purchased in Colorado.
+The ticket was purchased in Louisiana.

 Have a look at the table below to discover how many jackpot winners there have been in each state.